Sex Expectations. Sounds like it should be a novel by Charles Dickens eh?!

 So learn to recognize what you like – make sure you involve your partner.
 Be curious.
 Try new things.
 Be adventurous.
 Explore what your body likes.
 Be spontaneous.
 Do what takes your fancy.
 Just small changes in pressure, texture and speed can have unexpectedly big effects.

 At times, life can take funny twists and turns.
 You don’t need to be having sex every second of the day … or come to think of it even every second day!
 Sometimes we do need a break – to breathe, relax, sort out problems or concerns, to pick yourself up and to carry on.
 It’s OK for sex to take the back burner for a while but remember not to get out of sync for too long.
 If you’ve established a great sex life, then don’t let it decline.
 Keep experimenting.
 Keep the love alive.
 Don’t run the risk of falling into a humdrum of a predictable routine.

 It doesn’t matter if you’re with a new partner or in a long term relationship.
 Whether you’re young or old, or somewhere in between, you can always keep things fresh and interesting.
 And the ball is in your court.
 You are in control.

 Life is about both partners being satisfied.
 Don’t compromise your happiness for someone else’s.
 Neither should the same happen in reverse.

 Most importantly, we should be able to talk about sexual pleasure.
 Openly.
 Honestly.
 Without embarrassment.
+More precisely, it promotes healthy sex life.
 It’s 2018 – it’s no longer a taboo subject.
-So prioritise that pleasure!
+So prioritize that pleasure!
 It’s about being happy and maintaining that happiness to live a full and enriched life.